 To restart your MacBook, click on the Apple logo on the screen’s left corner and select restart.
 It’s a simple process.
 Once it’s ready, open the same app and play your movie or music again.
 By this time, it should be working.

 Sometimes, you may find your Macbook Pro speakers not working because there’s something plugged into the headphone/lineout port.

 So, check to know if there’s a red light on the port.
 If it’s there, it means that the port is either faulty or something is blocking it.
 Whichever be the case, try to clean dust and other tiny debris from the port to see if it will work.

 See If You’re Running the Latest Mac OS

-If you are not running the latest Mac Operating System, it may affect a couple of functions; including the sound system.
+If you aren’t running the latest Mac Operating System, it may affect a couple of functions; including the sound system.
 So, check if your OS is up to date.
 If not, consider updating the latest version.

-As a rule, ensure that you backup your Mac before installing a new version or Update the existing Operating system.
+As a rule: always ensure that you back up your Mac data before installing a new version, and before you update the existing operating system.

 Check Sound Settings

-There are instances when your MacBook Pro sound not working is due to settings.
+There are instances when the reason your MacBook no sound is caused by settings.
 So, you can check the sound settings to ensure that you aren’t leaving anything to chance.